Probing Majorana bound states via a pn-junction containing a quantum dot

 The mapping of MBS-properties to photons is an alternative route to transport measurements to investigate MBSs.
 Furthermore, the detection provides direct access to the polarization of the photons and allows to distinguish between QD electrons of different spins, which is not readily achievable in charge transport.
 With our proposed scheme we can clearly distinguish the different MBSs regimes and get access to parameters like the Majorana spin angle, splitting of the MBSs and the order of QP times in the system.
 Given the existing successful combination of nanowires, SCs and QDs in the Majorana realm~\cite{Deng2016,Deng2018} as well as the integration of optically active QDs into nanowires~\cite{Minot} with spin-selective PEI~\cite{vanWeert2009} and directional emission of photons~\cite{ReimerNW,Versteegh}, we believe that our proposal is experimentally feasible.

+Currently, it is discussed how to distinguish MBSs from non-topological zero-energy states.
+Our proposal has the advantage that we have direct access to the spin structure of the probed states from the resulting polarization resolved PEIs.
+With our setup we can probe the Majorana overlap as well as their nonlocality, which are crucial for the demonstration of MBSs.
+But since topologically trivial zero-energy states such as quasi-MBSs \cite{Vuik2019} can have a non-trivial spin structure as well, our local probe cannot unambiguously distinguish these states from MBSs (for a review on this topic, see Ref. \cite{Prada2020}).

-During writing of the manuscript we became aware of a related preprint \cite{Ricco2021}, where a spinless optical QD connected to MBSs in a cavity is considered.
-The QD is dressed by the coupling to the cavity photons which, in turn, influences the charge transport (without a pn-junction) through the QD, all very different from our scheme.
+During writing of the manuscript we became aware of a related publication \cite{Ricco2022}, where a spinless optical QD connected to MBSs in a cavity is considered.
+The QD is dressed by the coupling to the cavity photons which, in turn, influences the charge transport (without a $pn$ junction) through the QD, all very different from our scheme.